Singapore People's Party: 2009–2018: Leaving the SDA and electoral defeats

 Ahead of the 2015 elections (due to be held on 11 September), Chiam announced that he would not stand as a candidate for the elections, for the first time since his debut in 1976.
 Another opposition party, the Democratic Progressive Party, that was led by Benjamin Pwee and Hamin Aliyas, joined the SPP to strengthen its team contesting Bishan–Toa Payoh GRC.
 New candidate Ravi Philemon replaced Sin as candidate for Hong Kah North, while Lina Chiam contested again in Potong Pasir.
 Former NSP member Jeannette Chong-Aruldoss joined the party prior, and contested Mountbatten SMC just as Chong did in the 2011 elections.

 However, the absence of Chiam in the election saw their party suffer another major setback, not only did the party fail to win a parliamentary seat, their scores were overseen by large swings towards the PAP, one of which was Potong Pasir, where Lina Chiam managed to secure only 33.59% (down from the previous election's 49.64%) of the valid votes.
 Compared to the Workers' Party's performances (of East Coast GRC, Fengshan SMC and Punggol East SMC), it was not enough for Lina Chiam to secure her NCMP seat for a second term, thus ending their party's presence in Parliament since the party foundation.
 In terms of the party's overall vote, they garnered only 27.08% of the votes cast, a swing of -14.34% from the previous election.

 On 1 March 2017, the party reported that former party's chairman Sin had died from prostate cancer two days earlier.
-In January 2018, it was reported that Jose Raymond, a former Press Secretary to Vivian Balakrishnan (who also served as Chief Executive of the Singapore Environment Council and current Minister of Foreign Affairs), had joined the SPP.
+In January 2018, it was reported that Jose Raymond, a former Press Secretary to Vivian Balakrishnan (who also was Chief Executive of the Singapore Environment Council and current Minister of Foreign Affairs), had joined the SPP.

-2019 - Present: Leadership of Steve Chia
+2019–present: Leadership of Steve Chia

 On 4 September 2019, Chiam announced that he would be stepping down from the secretary-general position due to declining health, while Lina Chiam would be stepping down from the chairman position.
 The party's Facebook announced that they would be electing new leadership.
 On 16 October 2019, during the party's biennial Ordinary Party Conference, Chiam and Chong-Aruldoss stepped down from the party's Central Executive Committee (CEC).
 Four new faces were elected into the CEC.
 On 5 November 2019, Chia was elected as the new Secretary-General of the Singapore People's Party, along with Raymond as Chairman.